 If you’re up for an adventure, then discovering Black’s Beach will be most entertaining.
-The Shoal Beach Hotel La Jolla isn’t far from this hidden beach, so you can have the freedom to go explore the nearby hidden treasures.
+The Shoal La Jolla Beach hotel in La Jolla isn’t far from this hidden beach, so you can have the freedom to go explore the nearby hidden treasures.

 BOOK DIRECT & SAVE MORE